MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - Enable security monitoring of both IoT services and connected IoT devices.
 - Monitor and control access to all public endpoints, and implement authentication and authorization for any calls made to these endpoints.

-Several Azure services provide these capabilities:
+Several Azure services provide zero-trust capabilities.

-- [Windows for IoT](https://www.microsoft.com/WindowsForBusiness/windows-iot) has features that help ensure security across key pillars of the IoT security spectrum:
+- [Windows for IoT](https://www.microsoft.com/WindowsForBusiness/windows-iot) has features that help ensure security across key pillars of the IoT security spectrum.
+Windows for IoT:

   - Protects data at rest, during code execution, and in motion.
 Features include BitLocker Drive Encryption, Secure Boot, Windows Defender Application Control, Windows Defender Exploit Guard, secure Universal Windows Platform (UWP) applications, Unified Write Filter, a secure communication stack, and security credential management.